 Every dog is different but be prepared to take at least a 30-minute walk each day.
-For us, before moving out to the country, we would walk 3-5 miles every day with the dogs.

 Recommended Just for you: How often you should walk your dog and why.

 Training your dog is NOT an option.
 I think a lot of people that get a dog have an idea of how they want that dog to behave.
-TV shows and movies put this picture-perfect dog in our head, that runs around off-leash, comes when called, and never gets into trouble!
+TV shows and movies put this picture-perfect dog in our heads, that runs around off-leash, comes when called, and never gets into trouble!
 But the fact is those TV dogs have been through many, many hours of training to behave that way.
-Dogs aren’t born to understand people, it’s our job to train our dog to understand us.
+Dogs aren’t born to understand people, it’s our job to train our dogs to understand us.

 So please don’t expect to adopt a dog, walk through your front door, and be perfect.
 This doesn’t mean you have to attend expensive puppy classes.
 You may decide training your dog at home is a better fit.
 Even if you do attend dog training classes, the training doesn’t stop after those 6 weeks are done.
 Training occurs all day every day, with every action you take.

 Dogs need grooming.
-You may not need to brush your dog daily if he has short hair, but you still need to trim his nails, brush his teeth, give him medicine if he gets sick, and bath him when he gets muddy.
+You may not need to brush your dog daily if he has short hair, but you still need to trim his nails, brush his teeth, give him medicine if he gets sick, and bathe him when he gets muddy.